 Q: When I have a slow table and use the Bridgemate button 0 = Not played, it says PASS in Magic Contest.
 Why is that?
 I want to give 50% to both pairs.
 A: According to the bridge laws, there is nothing like "not played".
 Every board has to have a result or a ruling. … Continue reading Why do I get PASS in Magic Contest when I enter 0=Not played in Bridgemate?

 Combined Mitchell is a movement for odd number of tables when in fact you have 2 x 12,5 = 25 tables, 2 x 11,5 = 23 tables, 2 x 10,5 = 21 tables, and so on.
 Since Magic Contest cannot have two pairs with a bye from different sections play each other, selecting this movement … Continue reading Why do not all names in Combined Mitchell show in Bridgemate?

 This most likely happens because you have changed a setting in Bridgemate Control Software (BCS).
 This setting is found in Tools > Options > General and is called Erase original records of deleted scores.
 The default value is that this setting is not active.
-It must remain not active for Magic Contest to interpret results correctly. … Continue reading Why do changed results in Bridgemate not change in Magic Contest?
+You may not change this!
+If you activate this setting Magic Contest cannot … Continue reading Why do changed results in Bridgemate not change in Magic Contest?